 Many women take antidepressants during pregnancy to help manage their mood symptoms, but additional information is needed to help providers optimize treatment.

-Your participation in this study may lead to knowledge that can help improve antidepressant treatment for other mothers in the future.
-Our expert team will also communicate with your current prescriber to provide enhanced monitoring during this important time.
+Your participation in this study may lead to knowledge that can help improve SSRI treatment for other mothers in the future.
+Our expert team will also communicate with your current prescriber to provide additional monitoring during this important time.

 You may be eligible to participate if you: